Vegetables all year round

 - Planning – what to grow and when

-- Sowing – getting an early start; and summer sowing for later crops
+- Sowing – getting an early start; plus summer sowing for later crops

 - How to fill gaps – different plant varieties; quick growing veg to fill the empty spaces; cut and come again

-- Crop protection – greenhouse, polytunnel and cold frames
+- Extending the growing season – greenhouse, polytunnel and cold frames

 Sowing into a module tray is great for raising plants such as brassicas or lettuce.
 Because modules have a greater depth of soil than seed trays, they allow the young plants plenty of growing time to put down roots and mature.
 This means you can either delay planting outdoors (maybe the conditions aren’t right – too cold or wet) or you can plan a succession of plantings, by putting out a limited number every few weeks.
 This succession means not every plant will mature/bear fruit at the same time.
 And you will have a constant supply of veg.

-The key to success in having veg through the winter is successional sowing.
-After your first flush of spring sowing and planting, continue to sow in mid-summer.
-This captures the productive growing time in autumn.
+The key to success in having veg through the autumn and winter is to continue to sow, even in mid-summer.
+This captures the productive growing time in late summer/autumn.

-Carrots, for example, can be sown in June for use over winter.
+Carrots, for instance, can be sown in June for use over winter.
 This also has the added bonus of missing the first attack of the carrot root fly.
 Sow an 'early' variety again in mid July - or August - for a final quick crop.
-Beetroot is also worth sowing several times, using 'bolt resistant' varieties early in the season, with final sowings around July in mild areas.

-Here are some veg you can sow in mid-summer:
+Here are some other veg you can sow in mid-summer:

 - Beans, dwarf French - mid July